theuggla/theuggla.github.io/_posts/2016-11-10-thoughts-on-websiting.markdown

-I think pre compiling CSS is absolutely lovely. it allows you to use variables! that's the absolutely most delightful feature. compared to regular CSS it allows you to spend your time in a much more productive way that endlessly scrolling through your code looking for all the instances of that one color you foolishly decided to use once before you realized it's horribly mustard-like. it's also much more readable, maintainable, and easier to collaborate around.
+I think pre compiling CSS is absolutely lovely. it allows you to use variables! that's the absolutely most delightful feature. compared to regular CSS it allows you to spend your time in a much more productive way than endlessly scrolling through your code looking for all the instances of that one colour you foolishly decided to use once before you realised it's horribly mustard-like. it's also much more readable, maintainable, and easier to collaborate around.

 for this site I mainly used the variables, math and the nesting functions - the variables because they makes for both